Deploy Wispr Flow via MDM

 Zero Data Retention (ZDR): Locks Privacy Mode ON for all team members.
 Users cannot disable it.

-HIPAA Business Associate Agreement (BAA): Enterprise admins can manage the BAA through the admin portal.
-Individual (non-enterprise) users can view and sign a BAA directly within the app.
-Signing permanently locks Privacy Mode ON.
+HIPAA Business Associate Agreement (BAA): Enterprise admins manage the BAA through the admin portal.
+Individual users can view and sign a BAA directly within the app.
+Signing permanently locks Privacy Mode ON, and also disables Data Sharing and Cloud Sync account-wide; these cannot be re-enabled from any device after signing.
+The BAA is account-wide (one signature per user), not per-device.
 To enforce Privacy Mode for all team members, also enable ZDR.
-BAA and ZDR are independent mechanisms — both can lock Privacy Mode.
+BAA and ZDR are independent — both can lock Privacy Mode.
+For users on an active Flow Business (Enterprise) plan who have not yet signed an org-level BAA, the in-app HIPAA button redirects to the admin portal.
+Team-plan members and individual (non-enterprise) users still see the in-app sign dialog.
+For HIPAA-signed organizations, Wispr may lock the ZDR toggle so it cannot be edited; if your ZDR toggle is uneditable, contact support.

 Auto-Invite by Domain: Users with matching email domains can request to join your enterprise team.
-If auto-accept is configured, their request is approved immediately; otherwise, it goes to admins for approval.
+If auto-accept is configured, requests are approved immediately; otherwise, they go to admins for approval.

-When SCIM directory sync is enabled, the invite button is hidden, join request approve/deny actions are disabled, and the other domain users tab shows: "User management is controlled by your identity provider via SCIM."
+When SCIM directory sync is enabled, the invite button is hidden, join request approve and deny actions are hidden, and the other domain users tab shows: "User management is controlled by your identity provider via SCIM."
 All user management must be done through your identity provider.

 Common issues